The page has been translated by Gen AI.

 systemctl enable chrony

-chrony Configuration
+chrony configuration

 Redhat/CentOS

-Modify the chrony configuration file using vi:
+Edit the chrony configuration file with the vi editor

 vi /etc/chrony.conf

-Register the NTP server and add options:
+Register NTP server and add options

 server [NTP Server IP 1] iburst